 I started out my day with warm lemon water, green tea, and Abound Maple & Brown Sugar instant oatmeal made with hot water and a splash of unsweetened Silk Almond milk.
 I don't usually go for flavored instant oatmeal because it tends to have a ton of sugar and little fiber, but the Abound brand is made from whole grain rolled oats and other ingredients I could pronounce.
 It has 5 grams of fiber, only 6 grams of sugar, and 10 grams of protein (from soy protein isolates).
 I figured it would keep hunger at bay while I volunteered as a timekeeper at the morning workshops.
 It did.

-I met my Dad, my baby brother, and my step-aunt at for lunch at Hangawi, a very zen-like gourmet Korean vegetarian restaurant typically frequented by businessmen, tourists and locals alike.
+I met my Dad, my baby brother, and my step-aunt at for lunch at Hangawi, a very zen-like gourmet Korean vegan food restaurant typically frequented by businessmen, tourists and locals alike.
 As we entered, we were instructed to remove our shoes and leave them along a wall near the door.
 We were then led to a table where we had to climb down into the seats.
 Being a big girl wearing tight jeans, it took some effort to get down there (and even more to get out), but it was worth it.
 We ordered the prixe fixe lunch option and enjoyed some amazing food.
 For appetizers, we enjoyed a vegetable porridge, organic wheat free kale pancakes made of rice flour, and vegetable dumplings.
 The pancakes and the dumplings were paired with amazing sauces that made the dishes.
 The porridge, which had a bright green color, was sweet, smooth and delicious.

 After somehow climbing out of my seat at Hangawi, I grabbed a cab back to the hotel to volunteer at the afternoon seminar sessions.
 I ran back to the room and made a strawberry, banana, and blueberry smoothie before heading back out to the opening cocktail party.
 I avoided the cocktails and stuck with tonic water and lime.